chenbishop/Kasm-Pulumi/gcp/README.md

 - **zone_dns_name**: The GCP DNS name for the Cloud DNS zone (e.g., `kasm-test.com.`). the config is only used when `create=true`

 ### kasm-gcp:data.additional_kasm_zone
-A list of additional Kasm zones to be deployed.
+A list of additional Kasm zones to deploy.
+If you don’t wish to deploy any additional Kasm zones, simply remove this section from the Pulumi configuration file.
 Each zone will have its own set of configurations:

 - **name**: A unique identifier for each additional Kasm zone (e.g., `zoneb`, `zonec`).
 - **region**: The GCP region where the additional Kasm zone will be deployed (e.g., `europe-west1`).
 Each additional zone should reside in its own unique region.
 - **zone**: The GCP availability zone within the specified region for the additional Kasm zone (e.g., `europe-west1-b`).